Tiendil/feeds.fun/README.md

 - Reader automatically assigns tags to news.
 - You create rules to score news by tags.
-- Filter and sort news how you want  ⇒ read only what you want.
+- Filter and sort news how you want ⇒ read only what you need.

 Site: [feeds.fun](https://feeds.fun)
 Blog: [blog.feeds.fun](https://blog.feeds.fun)